5enxia/danimestore-dark/README.md

 d animestore has various 'kisekae' theme.
 'premire black' theme is official dark theme.
-But some components of the theme are not dark.Therefore, I made this addon.,
+But some components of the theme are not dark.Therefore, I made this addon.

 'kisekae' theme means custom theme in japanese.